dragoncoder047/aelith/ROADMAP.md

   * [ ] Do translations
 * [ ] Add algorithmic choosing songs based on where you are in the game.
 Currently just random & uniformly weighted -- make it choose randomly but influenced based on position
   * [ ] Fix the not auto looping onEnd getting dropped for music (probably Kaplay bug)
+  * [ ] Could also have the songs for each biome be the different genres.
+Core Aelith be my conventional meter songs, surface be tds's slower songs, and the caves be the weird odd time signature songs
+* [ ] Add static level baking using the build script (MParser runs at build time and produces JSON imported using a onLoad plugin, savefiles are then deltas to transform this master state into the saved state)
+  * [ ] For large collider instances, make them `{ kind: whatever, instances: [x,y,w,h][] }` in tiles from 0,0
+  * [ ] Use build script to roll all of the data into one giant JSON file using dataURLs for the images in the JSON
+* [ ] Make the Windows crash screen at the end use the newer QR code format and link to a secret page with the epilogue?
+(Using <https://www.npmjs.com/package/qr.js> to not have to create a texture for the image)
 * [ ] Add autosave (last checkpoint) and option to restore when webpage is reloaded
   * [ ] How to refer to objects in-memory in serialized form?
     * [ ] Ones that don't exist, when savegame is loaded initially at start?